 United States Australia Class certification The lead plaintiff bears the onus of satisfying the court that the case satisfies the threshold requirements for proceeding as a class action.
 No certification process.
 The onus is on the defendant to establish that the threshold requirements referred to above have not been met.
 Common issues Common issues must predominate over individual issues.
 There need only be one substantial common issue of law or fact.
 Costs Each party bears their own costs irrespective of the outcome.
 The unsuccessful party will generally be ordered to pay the successful party's costs on a party/party basis.
 Contingency Fees Lawyers are permitted to charge based on a percentage of any amount recovered.
-Contingency fee structures are generally prohibited for lawyers (but not for third party funders).
+Contingency fees are prohibited for lawyers, except in the Supreme Court of Victoria (and only by order of the Court).

 The absence of a class certification process and the low common issues threshold make it easier to commence and maintain a class action in Australia than in the United States.
-As a result, the Australian class action regime has been described as 'one of the most liberal class action rules in the entire world'.2 The Australian position as to costs is, however, generally acknowledged as being a significant deterrent to speculative litigation.
+As a result, the Australian class action regime has been described as 'one of the most liberal class action rules in the entire world'.2 The Australian position as to costs is, however, generally acknowledged as a significant deterrent to speculative litigation.